Maxx Crosby's old comments should remind Raiders fans of star DE's priorities

-The Las Vegas Raiders were able to secure the No. 1 overall pick in the 2026 NFL Draft, marking the first time they will kick off the draft since 2007, when they selected JaMarcus Russell.
-Fans are hopeful that the projected pick, Fernando Mendoza, who will also be the first quarterback the team has selected in the first round since Russell, will have far more success.
+The Las Vegas Raiders were able to secure the No. 1 overall pick in the 2026 NFL Draft, marking the first time that they will kick off the draft since 2007.
+Fans are hopeful that the projected pick, Indiana quarterback Fernando Mendoza, will lead the franchise to sustained success.

 Raiders fans should not be worried about potentially moving Maxx Crosby